-- · optimizing its general merchandise selection to better align with its core food offering; - introducing valued-added services, including launching and expanding the PC Plus digital loyalty program, introducing the Guiding Stars program and enhancing the Shoppers Optimum/Pharmaprix Optimum loyalty program with a digital platform; - enhancing its channels of distribution, including launching Joe Fresh online in Canada and launching its Click and Collect program, which allows customers to shop online for their groceries and pick up their order at a store and time that is convenient for them, without ever having to leave their car; and - developing and launching new store concepts.
+- providing innovative control brand products to consumers, including the President's Choice gluten-free, Free From, PC Organics, PC Black Label Collection and PC The Decadent product lines; - expanding its multicultural control brand product lines, including Rooster, Suraj, Sufra, T&T and ARZ Fine Foods; - exploring new service opportunities, such as in-store medical clinics, dietitians, expanded pharmacy offerings, and improved care coordination to meet the evolving needs of Canadian consumers; - · optimizing its general merchandise selection to better align with its core food offering; - introducing valued-added services, including launching and expanding the PC Plus digital loyalty program, introducing the Guiding Stars program and enhancing the Shoppers Optimum/Pharmaprix Optimum loyalty program with a digital platform; - enhancing its product offering in 38 stores in Ontario to include beer and/or wine products; - enhancing its channels of distribution, including launching Joe Fresh online in Canada, and expanding its Click and Collect program to over 100 stores across 5 provinces, which allows customers to shop online for their groceries and pick up their order at a store and time that is convenient for them, without having to leave their car; - enhancing its prestige beauty offering by optimizing the brand assortment and availability across the network of BeautyBOUTIQUE locations and utilizing the Shoppers Optimum/Pharmaprix Optimum loyalty program for increased focus on personalized communication and service; and - developing and launching new store concepts.

 The Company has also taken measures to improve the experience at many of its retail grocery stores.
-Over the past three years, the Company has added 30 Inspire stores, based on the Company's flagship Loblaws store at Maple Leaf Gardens, bringing the total to 32.
+Over the past three years, the Company has added 27 Inspire stores, based on the Company's flagship Loblaws store at Maple Leaf Gardens4, bringing the total to 39.
 These stores aim to provide customers with an elevated shopping experience focused on innovative fresh food concepts, a breadth of assortment and food-focused customer service.
-In addition, the Company has increased the number of Shoppers Drug Mart stores with BeautyBOUTIQUE to 383.
+In addition, the Company has increased the number of Shoppers Drug Mart stores with a BeautyBOUTIQUE to 396, including the addition of 13 enhanced-format BeautyBOUTIQUE locations.